 The wholesale segment consists of the sale of raw materials and the sale of cereals and oilseeds.
 The volume of business in this segment mostly depends on the availability of funds.

-The Other segment represents, for the most part, revenues from the provision of drying and storage services, revenues from the re-invoicing of sales costs to customers and revenues from the sale of livestock.
+The Other segment represents, for the most part, revenues from the provision of drying and storage services, receipt of goods and other services.